ParinLL/cyberpower-ups-exporter/README.md

 The dashboard includes the following panels:

 - Battery Status: A stat panel showing the current battery status.
-- Battery Capacity: A gauge showing the current battery capacity percentage.
+- Battery Charge Remaining: A gauge showing the current battery charge percentage.
 - Input and Output Voltage: A time series graph showing both input and output voltage over time.
-- Output Load: A time series graph showing the UPS output load over time.
+- Output Load: A time series graph showing the UPS output load percentage over time.
-- Battery Temperature: A gauge showing the current battery temperature.
+- Battery Voltage: A gauge showing the current battery voltage.
-- Battery Runtime: A gauge showing the estimated runtime remaining on battery power.
+- Estimated Minutes Remaining: A gauge showing the estimated runtime remaining on battery power.
+- Output Current: A gauge showing the current output current.
+- Output Frequency: A gauge showing the current output frequency.

 You can further customize this dashboard to suit your specific needs by adding more panels or adjusting the existing ones.